derekTurner/BabylonJSdemo25/NOTES.md

 Player02 - adds character controller and physics aggregate ground.

 Player03 - added two boxes with physics which interact with the character controller.
-Added a gui which shows pre defined text and a button, but not changing display
+Added a gui which shows pre defined text and a button, but not changing display trees now have physics aggregate on merged meshes.

 Player04 - added boxes and collision detection which is listed on the gui.

 ## week 11
 multi scene 4 way split scenes build as element 4

+## week 13
+multiHavok arranges so that multiscenes are possible with havok

 ## Brought forward
 Gui 01 - basic gui with text and button